 iOS 13 release was a disaster that everyone has come to know.
 Be it websites warning users to not upgrade to the latest iOS or the Department of Defense writing to their employees to wait for the next update.
 There were more than a few things that were wrong with Apple's new operating system.

 Apple launched the iOS 13 along with this year's version of the hotshot iPhone 11, iPhone 11 pro and max.
 Statistics suggest that iOS 13's adoption was close to 20 percent after one week of the release.
 Although many users did not upgrade due to the underlying flaws, they also missed out on many great features. iOS 13 is a significant update from Apple and any honest review you read about it, would take a lot of your time.

 There is nothing that could justify the security flaws, bad user experience and disturbing dysfunctioning of iOS 13.
 But, it would also be unfair not to highlight the excellent features that it brings with it.
-Most people who upgraded and used the new iOS app development were more hurt with its blemishes than they were excited about exploring new features.
+Most people who upgraded and used the new iOS App Development Services were more hurt with its blemishes than they were excited about exploring new features.

 But those who were able to look beyond the flaws know that iOS 13 has radically transformed the iPhone.
 It has a list of prominent features that could change your experience with the device for good.
 Some of these included enhanced security features, performance boosts, iOS-wide Dark Mode, among others.
 Even iPhone's list of built-in apps like Photos, Maps, and Reminders get significant updates.